 Why is equanimity important?

-Equanimity dictates we adopt a neutral view instead.
+Equanimity offers another path: adopt a neutral view of experience.
 Drop the labels and judgment, and see reality as it is - without the mental filters and constructs we usually place on top of it.
 This is the first step to disrupting the process described above.

-Equanimity has another benefit: it helps end the self-imposed suffering (worry, anxiety, frustration, depression, et cetera) that comes from judging, labeling, and generally trying to control experience.
+Equanimity has another benefit: it helps end the self-imposed suffering (worry, anxiety, frustration, depression, et cetera) that comes from the process above (labeling, judging, and generally trying to control experience).